mutuku/saasboilerplate/README.md

   - Selecting a **country**
   - Choosing a **currency**
   - Setting a **unit of measurement** (e.g. kg, lbs, liters)
+- **Superadmin Subscription Plan Management**:
+  - The **superadmin** can manage subscriptions using Paddle (set up with [Laravel Cashier for Paddle](https://laravel.com/docs/9.x/cashier#paddle)).
+This includes the ability to view and manage subscription plans, and manage the billing process for tenants.

 ## Installation

 ```bash